elhoseeny/test/README.md

 # test

-This is just a test
+This is [just] test

+edit master README file after DEV file is edited